-Then in our groups, we did mini opportunity workshop.
+Then in our groups, we did a mini opportunity workshop.
 Starting by writing down ideas around what diversity and inclusion meant to us.
-Then we looked at themes and brainstormed ideas around those themes.
+Then we looked for themes and brainstormed ideas around those themes.

 Understanding the user

 With our brainstorm in mind in pairs, we then created personas for people we thought this product would be aimed at.
-Then we voted on what we felt was the persona we had the most opportunity to help, who would want to use our product.
+Then we voted on what we felt was the persona we had the most opportunity to help.

-With our persona Sarah in mind we went back to our opportunities and voted on the area we felt Sarah would most benefit from.
+With our persona Sarah in mind we went back to our opportunities and clarified the area we felt Sarah would most benefit from.
 Then we all created 4 ideas each, after doing so we voted on our favourites.